Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 • Postgraduate Scholarships

-• Scholarships for doctoral students
+• Doctoral Scholarships

-• Scholarships for higher education teachers
+• Scholarships for Higher Education Teachers

 • Short-term scholarship: RGVA